Golden Dawn (Greece): Allegations of connections to the Greek police

 The newspaper published a photograph of a typewritten paragraph with no identifiable insignia as evidence of the secret investigation.
-The Minister for Public Order, Michalis Chrysochoidis, responded that he did not recollect such an investigation.
+The Minister for Public Order, Michalis Chrysochoidis, responded that he did not recollect any such an investigation.
 Chrysochoidis also denied accusations that far-right connections within the police force delayed the arrest of Periandros.
-He said that leftist groups, including the ultra-left anti-state resistance group 17 November, responsible for several murders, had similarly evaded the police for decades.
+He said that leftist groups, including the ultra-left, anti-state resistance group 17 November, responsible for several politically motivated murders, had similarly evaded the police for decades.
 In both cases, he attributed the failures to "stupidity and incompetence" by the force.

-In more recent years, anti-fascist and left-wing groups have claimed that many of Golden Dawn's members have close relationships or collaborated with Greece's Central Intelligence Service (KYP), the predecessor to the National Intelligence Service, and accused Michaloliakos of working for the KYP from the 1980s.
+In more recent years, anti-fascist and left-wing groups have claimed that many of Golden Dawn's members have close relationships or collaborated with Greece's Central Intelligence Service (KYP), the predecessor to the National Intelligence Service, and accused Michaloliakos of working for the KYP in the 1980s.
 One piece of evidence for this, published in a Greek newspaper, was a payslip showing the names of both Michaloliakos and Konstantinos Plevris as operating for the agency, which Golden Dawn claimed was a forgery.
 The "payslip", which was supposedly "signed" by a "Hellenic army's officer", was a fake, as was proven in court after Golden Dawn's complaint.

 In July 2012, it was reported that Nils Muižnieks, Council of Europe Commissioner for Human Rights, had placed the alleged ties of Greek police and Golden Dawn under scrutiny, following reports of the Greek state's continued failure to acknowledge the problem.
 In an interview he gave on 2 February 2013 to Ta Nea, Muižnieks stated that he had collected strong evidence of ties between the police and the party.
 According to the political analyst Paschos Mandravelis, "A lot of the party's backing comes from the police, young recruits who are apolitical and know nothing about the Nazis or Hitler.
 For them, Golden Dawn supporters are their only allies on the frontline when there are clashes between riot police and leftists."

 After the Greek Parliamentary elections of 6 May 2012, it became known that more than one out of two Greek police officers voted for Golden Dawn in some districts.
 Polling stations surrounding the Attica General Police Directorate in the Athens A constituency, where on-duty police officers are known to have voted, reported slightly more than 20% support for the party, whereas "civilian" polling stations in the constituency reported support of around 6%.
 The total percentage of Golden Dawn votes in Athens A was 7.8%.
 A police official stated that support for the party was high and growing among the police, as well as in the branches of the military.